River-Mochi/CS2-AdjustTransit/README.md

 ### Why one city shows “max 4–8 buses” on a route line and another shows “max 20–125 buses”

-In CS2, the transit line vehicle slider does **not** use a fixed maximum cap.

 The game estimates how many vehicles are needed to reach the tightest interval the policy allows, based on that line’s full round-trip cycle time.

 So if City A has: